eecs448project/PySweeper/README.md

 - [ ] middle click to reveal if we say its not a mine for sure
 - [X] prevent user from clicking a flagged cell
 - [ ] center toolbar or other gui objects using the colliderect() function

+New feature and function from team Friday lab group
+- [X] adding a cheat mode which could show the location of mine on the map.
+- [X] fixing the remain problem about cannot correcly reveal the mine.
+- [X] adding a background music control and ending animation
+- [X] change the image of bomb , the sound of win and lose.